Evaluating the use of e-assessment in a first-year pure mathematics module: Background

-While the main method of assessing proofs is via timed closed book examinations, a more unusual way of assessing proofs is via multiple-choice quizzes.
-This type of assessment emphasizes the importance of rigour in proofs and allows for rapid and detailed feedback.
-Hetherington shows in \cite{hetherington} that the provision of feedback in paper based multiple-choice tests makes students not only be aware of what answer choice is correct but also be aware of common misconceptions in proofs.
+While the main method of assessing a student's ability to construct proofs is via timed closed books examinations, an unusual way to assess a student's ability to validate proofs is via multiple-choice quizzes.
+This type of assessment emphasises the importance of rigour in proofs and allows for rapid and detailed feedback. \cite{hetherington} shows that the provision of feedback in paper based multiple-choice tests makes students not only be aware of what answer choice is correct but also be aware of common misconceptions in proofs.
 One may easily conclude that this type of assessment would be rather suited for e-learning systems.
-However, the general literature seems to agree that the majority of e-learning systems is rather poorly adapted to mathematics and its notation \cite{gruttmann, hetherington, smith}.
-In addition, we have the predicament that available e-learning systems are not able to automatically assess a student's proof comprehension \cite{hetherington, sangwin}.
+However, the general literature seems to agree that the majority of e-learning systems is rather poorly adapted to mathematics and its notation \cite[]{gruttmann, hetherington, smith}.
+Therefore, in mathematics, multiple-choice questions cannot be easily transferred from paper to an e-learning system.
+In addition, we have the predicament that available e-learning systems are not able to automatically assess a student's proof comprehension \cite[]{hetherington, sangwin}.
 So despite their benefits, e-learning systems are rarely used for the assessment of proofs.

 As a matter of fact, only one system exists which is dedicated to the assessment of proofs in pure mathematics, the system EASy.
-Specifically, EASy is designed to assess proving skills by supervising the correct application of proof strategies and giving feedback when rules are incorrectly applied \cite{gruttmann}.
-While it is thought to support the learning of elementary proving skills, EASy also seems to have some drawbacks: It is slightly complex to use and prolongs solving time in comparison to solving a proof manually \cite{gruttmann}.
-In subsequent developments, EASy seems to have moved away from the assessment of proofs towards the assessment of computer programming \cite{sangwin}.
-Other e-learning systems in pure mathematics do exist, for example Theorema \cite{buchberger} which ``provides the mathematical language and the possibility of fully automated generation of mathematical proofs'' \cite{mayrhofer}, but these systems tend to not focus on assessment.
+Specifically, EASy is designed to assess proving skills by supervising the correct application of proof strategies and giving feedback when rules are incorrectly applied \cite[]{gruttmann}.
+While it is thought to support the learning of elementary proving skills, EASy also seems to have some drawbacks: It is slightly complex to use and prolongs solving time in comparison to solving a proof manually \cite[]{gruttmann}.
+In subsequent developments, EASy seems to have moved away from the assessment of proofs towards the assessment of computer programming \cite[]{sangwin}.
+Other e-learning systems in pure mathematics do exist, for example Theorema \cite[]{buchberger} which ``provides the mathematical language and the possibility of fully automated generation of mathematical proofs'' \cite[][p.~1]{mayrhofer}, but these systems tend to not focus on assessment.